EJSFF/FERTDMRs/index.md

 </script>

-Because the timescale of the measurement and limits vary across permits (daily, monthly, etc.), one possibility may be to look at ratio of discharge to limit in standard units.
+Because the timescale of the measurement and limits vary across permits (daily, monthly, etc.), we would likely want to eventually convert everything to the same timescale?
+Alternatively, one possibility may be to look at ratio of discharge value to limit value in standard units.
 Below, for all observations of N discharges across the permits, I plotted the discharge value in standard units (as reported by EPA) on the y-axis and the limit value in standard units (as reported by EPA) on the x-axis.
 Points above the dashed line are in excess of the limit, while points below the line show the range of discharges below the limit. *Note that some points had negative discharge values or extreme values >5000, which are not shown here*

 ![DMRVLIMIT](https://user-images.githubusercontent.com/72046860/124175209-52ce0c80-da7b-11eb-8e68-1c798907cdf4.jpeg)